lenderpanel

 Recently asked questions about conveyancing in Keston

-An example of a Lease Extension case for a Keston flat is 1 Southlands Court Southlands Road in September 2013.
-The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case was in relation to 1 flat.
-The unexpired term was 50.57 years.
+An example of a Lease Extension case for a Keston premises is 1 Southlands Court Southlands Road in September 2013.
+The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case related to 1 flat.
+The unexpired residue of the current lease was 50.57 years.

 Last updated